DimaSoroka/documentation/user_guide/reports.rst

 *Changing Column Fields*
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have specified the settings for a column element click :kbd:`Add` button, and the field you have defined will appear in the "COLUMN" grid.
+Once you have specified the settings for a column element click :guilabel:`Add` button, and the field you have defined will appear in the "COLUMN" grid.

 Now you can: